Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 The business is a small one, just me.
 The people that would be interested in my services are actors, professionals with a LinkedIn profile, writers, journalists and maybe even people active on dating sites.
 For example, an actor need to showcase him/her when applying for jobs, so they need good headshots.

+#### Company Goals and needs

+For the company, it´s about showcasing the images and attract new clients.
+I want to show them i take good images, that other people like what i do and that i am worthy of their trust.

+#### Client goals and needs

+There are loads of photographers out there.
+When potential clients come to my site, they need to be able to form an opinion on how good images i take and how my prices compare to the competition.
+It´s also important that they can see where i am located.
+Those things in particular need to be very visible to them.

 ## Wireframes

 [Follow this link to look at my wireframes](https://xd.adobe.com/view/a0422fe8-1a03-4167-9142-6dcc7f854fcb-f511/)

 ## Features

 Potential clients can look at my work and book a session.
 They can also contact me via email, phone or reach out on social media.
-For the company, it´s about showcasing the images and attract new clients.

 ## Manual testing procedures